-- Key role to play: - 8 Point Plan focus on National Parks as key driver in growth of international tourism and rural growth. - Almost 19 million people visited the South Downs National Park in 2016 (STEAM 2017) which contributed £342 million to the economy and supported 7,000 FTE jobs. - A sustainable tourism management approach can bring a range of economic and social benefits that help sustain the National Park's communities, natural and built environment and a rural way of life. - The South Downs National Park Authority Sustainable Tourism Strategy 2015 to 2020 has 7 key objectives that work towards the eleven outcomes listed in the SDNP Partnership Management Plan.
+- Key role to play: - - 8 Point Plan focus on National Parks as key driver in growth of international tourism and rural growth. - Almost 19 million people visited the National Park in 2016 (STEAM 2017) contributing £342m to the economy and supporting 7,000 FTE jobs. - Sustainable tourism can bring economic and social benefits that help sustain the National Park's rural communities, and the natural and built environment. - The South Downs National Park Authority sustainable tourism strategy 2015 to 2020 has 7 key objectives that work towards the 11 outcomes of the PMP.

-Our ability to influence:
+• Our ability to influence:

-- The National Park Authority is the only organisation that has sole responsibility, with specific statutory powers, for this uniquely defined geographic area. - The South Downs National Park holds intrinsic value, represented, in part, by the shared identity, that creates strong pull factors for consumers and therefore has worth for organisations and the private sector. - £1 million Discover England Bid provides us with leverage to bring together partners and to position the South Downs as a 'destination'.
+- SDNPA has an influential voice through existing partnerships and representation on investment, funding and economic development boards across the region - The National Park Authority is the only organisation that has sole responsibility, with specific statutory powers, for this uniquely defined geographic area. - The South Downs National Park holds intrinsic value, represented, in part, by the shared identity, that creates strong pull factors for consumers and therefore has worth for organisations and the private sector. - £1 million Discover England Bid provides us with leverage to bring together partners and to position the South Downs as a 'destination'. - Time critical: - Discover England £1 million fund is an opportunity to position the National Park as a major rural tourism destination offering quintessential 'English' experiences.

-• Time critical: